Quick Answer

 This approach works well for QR codes because the code itself never changes.
 The logic lives at the link level.

-Ryan, who runs a SaaS product with a companion mobile app, uses a simple redirect page on his own domain. iPhone users go to the App Store.
+A common setup is a simple redirect page on your own domain. iPhone users go to the App Store.
 Android users go to Google Play.
 Desktop visitors see both links and a short explanation.

 This setup keeps printed materials usable even as app store URLs evolve.